EnayatAria/ICA-based-band-selection-HSI/README.md

-# Remote-sensing-hyperspectral-
-This repository is created to make a collection of the algorithms and codes used for analysing hyperspectral images.
-It would be helpful for the scientists, researchers, and individuals who are working with remote sensing data, specially hyperspectral images, or in general, doing image processing and computer visions.
+# Independent component analysis for dimensionality reduction of hyperspectral images
+This code is based on the paper entitled " Band Selection Using Independent Component Analysis for Hyperspectral Image Processing", Hongtao Du, et al. 2003"
+It is a preprocessing step for analysing hyperspectral images used by remote sensing experts and scientists